-Coming to Singapore for a quick visit over 48 hours?
+Coming to Singapore for a quick weekend visit over 48 hours?
 Here’s our list of all the must-eats, must-visits and must-dos in the Lion City.

 Singapore might be a mere red dot on the map, but it’s one of the buzziest cities in Southeast Asia.
 We’re talking top-notch restaurants and bars, majestic man-made landmarks and an intriguing mix of history and heritage.
 Plus, we’re a melting pot of cultures, full of fascinating spots waiting to be discovered.
 If you’re in the Lion City for only a weekend, this well-planned 48-hour guide to Singapore has you covered.
 Strap in and join us on a whirlwind adventure across the island.

-The ultimate 48-hour guide to Singapore: Day 1
+The ultimate 48-hour guide to Singapore

 Singapore’s called a foodie paradise for good reason.
 We have numerous hawker centres, Michelin-starred restaurants and amazing cafes peppered across the island.
 Start your adventure with a local breakfast at Old Airport Road Food Centre.
 It might be a challenge for first-timers to navigate around the gastronomical maze as there are over 150 stalls!
 But trust us, it’s worth the hassle.
 Choice picks include chee cheong fun and nasi lemak.
 If you’ve got more room, you need to try our iconic kaya toast: a thick slab of butter and kaya (coconut jam) sandwiched between toasted bread.

 Make your way to heritage-rich Joo Chiat to experience a slice of Singapore’s diverse culture.
 For breakfast round two, pop over to 328 Laksa to slurp up a bowl of curry coconut milk noodle soup.
-Next, stop by Birds of Paradise round the corner for creamy botanical gelato flavoured with natural ingredients.
+Next, stop by Birds of Paradise around the corner for creamy botanical gelato flavoured with natural ingredients.
 Walk the food coma off with a self-guided art trail that stretches all the way from East Coast Road to Joo Chiat Terrace.
 An absolute must-do in the area is to check out the historic Peranakan shophouses along Koon Seng Road.
 Adorned with ceramic Peranakan florals, geometrical tiles and pastel faces, these houses were a common sight in the early 1900s.

 Seek respite from the heat by making your way to National Gallery Singapore.
 Housed in two national monuments, City Hall and the former Supreme Court, this sprawling museum boasts the largest collection of Singaporean and Southeast Asian art in the world.
 Follow our guide to Singapore and take your time to explore Singapore’s port city past.
 Before you leave, head to rooftop bar Smoke & Mirrors for a drink as you soak in the most staggering skyline vistas in the isle.
-You’ll be clinking glasses while overlooking majestic sights of The Padang, Esplanade and Marina Bay Sands.
+You’ll be clinking glasses while overlooking the majestic sights of The Padang, Esplanade and Marina Bay Sands.

 Did you really travel to Singapore if you didn’t make a pitstop at the futuristic Marina Bay Sands?
-Make your mark on social media by ascending to sky-high bar/lounge Ce La Vi.
+Make your mark on social media by ascending to sky-high bar and lounge, Ce La Vi.
 You can’t leave without taking a ‘gram-worthy picture with the glittering skyline as your backdrop.
 While you’re at it, order a cocktail or two as you’ll be gearing up to party the night away.